-Come out and join us for a fun day with art, have fun and meet new friends.
+Come out and join us for a swim and gym activity to meet families and new friends.

 Join us with family, friends and neighbours for an evening in St Mary's touring the festival of lights and rides in a horse-drawn wagon.
 Hot chocolate and cookie will be provided

 Join us for an afternoon of horseback riding, petting zoo and more.

 Join us for a morning of winter fun slipping and sliding down hills with friends and family!